On This Page

 How do I place items on reserve for my class?

-place on reserve, to the Circulation Desk at Barber Library.
+- Bring any personally or departmentally owned items to the Circulation Desk at Barber Library.

 What kind of items can be placed on reserve?